National Origin and Racial Discrimination at Work

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Title VII also applies to a person treated poorly because of their relationship by marriage or association with a person of a certain race, color, or national origin.
+This discrimination law also applies to a person treated poorly due to marriage or association.
+Title VII protects against discrimination due to a person's race, color, or national origin.

 Prohibited Discrimination Under Title VII